Hank the Cowdog: Characters

 Scraunch: A vicious coyote near the top of the pack's pecking order, he maintains an intense hatred of Hank.
 He is the brother of Missy Coyote, to which Hank was once promised in marriage.
 He is smarter, tougher, and more grumpy than Rip and Snort.

-Missy Coyote: A coyote who was at one point promised to be Hank's mate, and thus join her family pack if Hank attacked the ranch and killed Drover.
+Missy Coyote: A coyote who was at one point promised to be Hank's mate if Hank attacked the ranch and killed Drover.
 Hank ultimately refused to do so, showing that he is loyal to the ranch inhabitants, and loyal to Drover as a good friend.
-Hank seems to share Missy's feelings and though he doesn't like coyotes it seemed that at one point he seriously considered joining Missy's pack.
+Hank seems to share Missy's feelings, and though he doesn't like coyotes it seemed that at one point he seriously considered joining Missy's pack.
 Missy was originally named, "Girl-Who-Drink-Blood", but Hank disliked the name, instead calling her Missy Coyote.
 Unlike most of Hank's crushes, Missy actually considers him cute.

 Beulah: A collie who resides on a local ranch, and with whom Hank is madly in love.
 He is constantly trying to impress her, which usually results in his making a fool of himself instead.
 Beulah lives on her ranch with her boyfriend Plato, a bird dog whom Hank despises.
 Although she likes Hank as a friend, she does not return his love, and tries to let him down easy for fear of hurting his feelings.
 Despite this, Hank continues to be convinced Beulah is in love with him, and would express it if it weren't for Plato.

 Plato: A polite bird dog who likes Hank despite Hank's obvious disdain for him.
 He is in love with Beulah, much to Hank's consternation, and seems not to notice or care that Hank is constantly trying to court her.
 He also seems to be oblivious to Hank's malice towards him.
 He has only very minor roles, except in a handful of stories.
 These include The Case of the Missing Bird Dog and The Quest for the Great White Quail, in which he got lost and Hank had to find him, and "The Case of the Missing Collie", in which he has to help Hank find Beulah and save her from Scraunch.

 Madame Moonshine: A "witchy little burrowing owl" who assists Hank on occasion.
 She often refers to Hank as "Hank the Rabbit," and she has a bodyguard, a rattlesnake named Timothy.
 When she does use her magic, it normally is very odd and may not have the desired results.
 For example, in Lost in the Dark Unchanted Forest, she and Hank were tied upside-down to a tree branch, while Rip and Snort were planning to eat them below.
 She recited a spell to make them stop, but, because they were upside-down, it just made them sing their song backwards.